ebisLab/TESER123_1/README.md

 ## Overview
-This is my own take to an online markdown editor that I made using React.js and Marked.js.
+This is my own take to an markdown editor to help me automate writing cover letters.
+Made this using React.js and Marked.js.
 Still in Beta phase.

 ## Features
-Able to add business and roles you're applying to.
+You can add the business and role you're applying to and it'll auto populate to the letter.

 ## Todo
 * Convert results to PDF file
+* Localstorage saving
 * Make Responsive
 * Testing

+## Known Bugs
+* Not able to auto populate role and jobs after editing markdown content

 ## License